UTSA-CS-3443/Clockworks/README.md

 - Customizing themes and layout of the app.
 - Syncing with Google and Apple calendars.

+## Known Issues
+- The Pomodoro Timer always resets when switching to a different screen (i.e., the Knaban Board screen).
+- The queue for the Kanban Board isn't saved when adding a reminder.
+- Reminders don't save when switching to a different screen.

 ## Getting Started

 ### Prerequisites